 Ted Kennedy died a year to the day after what was arguably his last big spotlight day on the American political stage -- his speech at the Democratic National Convention in Denver mere months after being diagnosed with brain cancer.
 Rewatching his address, it's clear that an unexpectedly robust Kennedy rose to the occasion.
 His voice seems shaky and raspy at times, and his cadence can be a little strange.
 Yet even conservatives who loathed Teddy, or pop-culture buffs who could never see him as anything other than the personification of The Simpsons' Mayor Quimby, will likely concede that the talk retains its drama and emotion, particularly today.
 Listen to him roar one last time.

-Since we started Westword, it has been defined as the free, independent voice of Denver, and we would like to keep it that way.
+Since we started Westword, it has been defined as the free, independent voice of Denver, and we'd like to keep it that way.
 With local media under siege, it's more important than ever for us to rally support behind funding our local journalism.
-You can help by participating in our "I Support" membership program, allowing us to keep covering Denver with no paywalls.
+You can help by participating in our "I Support" program, allowing us to keep offering readers access to our incisive coverage of local news, food and culture with no paywalls.